gfonteno/oci/oci-network-load-balancer/lab3/lab3.md

 6. The **NLB** is configured, you can now move forward to the **Next Task**

+## Task 1: Test your Network Load Balancer

+1. Navigate to the Public IP address of the NLB using your browser.

 **Congratulations!** You have completed this lab.